 - Important information about pre-placement adoption leave allowance

 Benefits, Pension, Vacation Accrual & Payroll Deductions

 You may want to adjust or cancel benefits or deductions during your leave.
 Know your options.

 There are two ways to have more time off after you've finished your maternity, parental or pre-placement adoption leave:

 Extended child care leave

-Regular employees can take this leave without pay at the end of their maternity, parental or pre-placement adoption leave.
+Regular employees can take this leave without pay at the end of their maternity, parental or pre-placement adoption leave as long as they have not already taken the full 18 months with maternity and extended parental leave.
 The total combined leave can be up to 18 months.
 Send a written request to your supervisor at least four weeks before the end of your initial leave.